 In 2003, Pope John Paul II personally wrote to her to thank her for her efforts, and later that year she received Poland’s highest civilian honor, The Order of the White Eagle.
 She was also given the Jan Karski award for “Courage and Heart” by the American Center for Polish Culture.

 Though she’s received countless other awards, Irena Sendler has remained humble about her contribution to the Jewish community.

 “I was brought up to believe that a person must be rescued when drowning, regardless of religion and nationality,” she said in a 2007 interview, one year before her death at age 98.

 “The term ‘hero’ irritates me greatly.
 The opposite is true.
 I continue to have pangs of conscience that I did so little.”

-After this look at Irena Sendler and her amazing heroism during the Holocaust, read about the concentration campe guard that was called “the bitch of Buchenwald.”
+After this look at Irena Sendler and her amazing heroism during the Holocaust, read about the concentration camp guard that was called “the bitch of Buchenwald.”
 Then, check out the mutual girlfriend that Adolf Hitler and John F. Kennedy had.